-ALRC WEEKLY TIPS
+ALRC WEEKLY TIP SHEET

 This week’s top stories spotlight Slovenia’s new euthanasia law and its spiritual implications, Convoy of Hope’s relief efforts in Texas, a new book on workplace culture by CEO Doug K. Shaw, a Texas initiative transforming communities through family healing, and Open Doors US weighing in on U.S. legislation to combat global Christian persecution.